Brightspace/d2l-image-action-ui/README.md

 As their name suggests, image-actions are intended to be used with an icon, specifically one which is `18px` by `18px` in size.
 To set the icon, use the `icon` attribute, which takes a reference to a [Polymer iron-iconset-svg](https://github.com/PolymerElements/iron-iconset-svg) source.

-The [d2l-icons](https://github.com/Brightspace/d2l-icons-ui) component exposes all of the D2L icons as `iron-iconset-svg` sources -- simply import them using the the `tier1` category (for 18x18 icons) and reference them by key:
+The [d2l-icons](https://github.com/Brightspace/d2l-icons-ui) component exposes all of the D2L icons as `iron-iconset-svg` sources -- simply import them using the `tier1` category (for 18x18 icons) and reference them by key:

 ```html
 <link rel="import" href="../d2l-icons/tier1-icons.html">